 Australian Consumer Law

-Regardless of whether you are selling at a brick and mortar store, online or at a market stall, Australian Consumer Law (ACL) regulations apply all the same.
-This means you will need to ensure your practices are in compliance with the legislation and don’t bring harm to your customers in any way.
+Whether you are selling from a brick and mortar store, online, or at a market stall, Australian Consumer Law (ACL) applies uniformly.
+In 2025, this means you must ensure your products and business practices are safe and transparent, placing customer protection at the forefront.

 Some main areas of the ACL include: